-for reciprocal s-dependence: dependent continuant; process
+range(s-dependence)[for reciprocal s-dependence: dependent continuant\; process]

-Examples: The s-dependence of a pain on the organism that is experiencing the pain, the dependence of a shape on the shaped object, the dependence of a gait on the walking object.
+as(s-dependence)[Examples: The s-dependence of a pain on the organism that is experiencing the pain\, the dependence of a shape on the shaped object\, the dependence of a gait on the walking object.]

 If a s-depends on b we can also say that a’s existence necessitates the existence of b [66], or that a is of necessity associated with some b because a is an instance of a certain universal.